-Because I lost my wallet and green card in Ottawa, I had to take several trips to the consulate to deal with paperwork which was an interesting experience but took me to another part of town that I may not have seen otherwise.
+Because of my lost documents, I also had to take several trips to the consulate to deal with paperwork which was an interesting experience but took me to another part of town that I may not have seen otherwise.

 One of the highlights was taking a boat to the Elephanta caves built into an island.
-The caves are filled with statues dedicated to Shiva, dating from the 5th century.
+The caves are filled with statues dedicated to Shiva, dating from the 5th century and the monkeys are intense – one stole my popsicle and another took my bottle of water.

 It’s fairly busy with tourists and the monkeys know it – one stole my popsicle and another tried to get my water bottle.